 Courts may be positively unwilling to make references, to the extent that they would prefer to agree with the defence's argument as to the correct interpretation of EU law rather than relinquish control of the outcome in favour of the CJEU.
-The attitude of criminal courts was very much driven by law-enforcement-focused mentalities which militated in favour of pushing on with the case to its conclusion in accordance with the standard procedure.
-This emphasised the need for a broader strategic approach involving extra-judicial techniques as well as a 'mass-litigation' approach making the issue difficult to ignore and enhancing the possibility of one judge, somewhere, taking the issue up.
-There was also an element of messaging involved, conveying the point that safeguards protected by EU law were not there as a counterpoint to security but to strengthen justice, such that the greater transparency sought by the defence was not to regarded as a shift in balance so much as an overall advance of criminal justice.
+The attitude of criminal courts can be driven by efficiency objectives of pushing on with the case to its conclusion in accordance with the standard procedure.